glic3rinu/passlib/docs/password_hash_api.rst

 The `crypt interface`_
   This consists of the :meth:`~PasswordHash.genconfig`, :meth:`~PasswordHash.genhash`.
-This mimics the standard unix crypt interface, but is usually used directly by applications.
+This mimics the standard unix crypt interface, but is not usually needed by applications.

 The `optional informational attributes`_
   These attributes provide additional information